AVoss84/bmm_mix/README.md

 # *Bernoulli Mixture Models (BMM)*

 This repository provides tools in a Python package *bernmix* for the unsupervised analysis of multivariate Bernoulli data with known number of cluster/groups using BMMs.
+Python 3.8.*

 ## Maximum likelihood estimation